-This recipe generates a master bias frame from a set of raw bias frames by median combining, if stack_method="median", or by kappa-sigma-clipped mean combination (see Sec.
+This recipe generates a master bias frame from a set of raw bias frames.
+Each bias frame is corrected by the sigma-clipped mean of all the pixels and then they are combined by median combining, if stack_method="median", or by kappa-sigma-clipped mean combination (see Sec.
 11.1.2), if stack_method="mean".
+Finally the mean bias level is added back into the master bias.